 The modified high-altitude balloons used materials that were generally not available to the public.
 These had to be light and strong to withstand the turbulence and winds aloft.
 Thus Operation Mogul was born.

 Unknown to Mac, the Army Air Force had launched a Modul ballon from Roswell Army Air Force Base that night.
 Thus the “weather balloon ” crash account.

-Like I mentioned in the beginning, the “monsoons“ or thunderstorms were active that night.
-Now think this out, if you were from another star system and had developed a space vehicle that could travel hundreds or perhaps thousands of light-years in a very short time wouldn’t you be able to navigate around Earth’s puny little meteorological events.
+As I mentioned initially, the “monsoons“ or thunderstorms were active that night.
+Now think this out, if you were from another star system and had developed a space vehicle that could travel hundreds or perhaps thousands of light-years in a very short time wouldn’t you be able to navigate around Earth’s puny little meteorological events?